MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-localization.md

 [!INCLUDE [applies-yes-service-yes-report-builder-no-desktop](../includes/applies-yes-service-no-report-builder-no-desktop.md)]

 You can now view paginated reports in your local or preferred language on the Power BI service.
-This applies only to **PBI datasets**.
-There are pre-requisites that you should follow in order to be able to leverage this capability.
+This guidance applies only to **Power BI datasets**.
+There are prerequisites that you should follow in order to be able to leverage this capability.

 ## Pre-requisites
 [!INCLUDE [power-bi-paginated-prerequisites](../includes/power-bi-paginated-prerequisites.md)]

-Add translations to the PBI dataset: [Translation Builder documentation](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Building%20Multi-language%20Reports%20in%20Power%20BI.md)
+Add translations to the Power BI dataset: [Translation Builder documentation](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Building%20Multi-language%20Reports%20in%20Power%20BI.md)

 ## Get started